freddyb/homepage/content/nsiprincipal.md

 Author: Frederik

-# What's in a Principal
+# What's a Principal
-Those working on Gecko, the rendering engine of Firefox, will sooner or later hear about the *Principal*.
+Hackers interested in browser security and developers of Gecko alike will you will sooner or later hear about the *Principal*, a concept that is somewhat unique to the Mozilla source code.
 This blog posts covers the most important information about principals, how Gecko does security decisions while loading resources and the [nsIPrincipal](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM/Reference/Interface/nsIPrincipal) interface in particular.

-## Four Kinds of Principals
+## A Principal is an Origin - and more
 For most typical web loads, the Principal is merely an implementation of an Origin.
-As a reminder, an origin is the scheme, host and port of a URL.
-So, the [The Same-Origin Policy](https://en.wikipedia.org/wiki/Same-origin_policy) is comparison of two principals.
+As a reminder, an origin is the triple {scheme, host, port} of a URL.
+So, the implementation of the [Same-Origin Policy](https://en.wikipedia.org/wiki/Same-origin_policy) is a comparison of two principals.

-> *"The principal is merely the implementation of an Origin"*
+Most importantly, we never use the URL directly.
+We always use the principal.
+A principal object is often times accessible as a member of the relevant class (e.g., the Document) or easily available through `NodePrincipal()`.
+However, there are four *kinds of principals* that are worth looking at more closely.

 ### ContentPrincipal (aka Codebase Principal)
-In Gecko, we call web-hosted resources *content*.
-This follows from the fact that both websites and the user interface (the browser chrome, or just *chrom** for short) are implemented with web technologies like HTML, CSS and JavaScript.
+For web resources, the principal is easily inferred from the URL.
+In Gecko, we call web-hosted resources *content*, hence ContentPrincipal.
 The most used type of principal is the web-like principal for web resources.
 In Gecko, these are called content principals or codebase principals.

 ### SystemPrincipal
-The system principal is
- subsumes itself and all other principals.
+The SystemPrincipal is used for privileged code that implements the frontend of Firefox.
+The SystemPrincipal passes all security checks.

 ### NullPrincipal
+A NullPrincipal is used for minimally privileged security contexts, for example in `<iframe sandbox>` and documents loaded from `data:` URLs.
-A null principal (corresponding to an unknown, hence assumed minimally privileged, security context) is not equal to any other principal (including other null principals), and therefore does not subsume anything but itself.
+This means that the Nullprincipal is not equal to any other principal (including other null principals).

 ### ExpandedPrincipal

-## Comparing different types of principals
-The Same-Origin Policy defines how to do security checks for two web-like origins, i.e., for principals that have a web-like URL.
-So, what do we do for those other principals?
+ExpandedPrincipals are used within extensions.[Content Scripts](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Anatomy_of_a_WebExtension#Content_scripts) are more privileged than normal web pages, but also able to assume the security context of a website.
+ExpandedPrincipals are best understood as a list of other principals.
+Security checks on ExpandedPrincipals are implemented as a loop through an internal allow list and requires at least one of the entries to pass.

 ## Origin Attributes
 - FIXME: link to the nice paper